mridul037/mridul037/README.md

 **Quote of the hour:**

-Before software can be reusable it first has to be usable.
+Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.

-~ Ralph Johnson (computer scientist)
+~ Butler Lampson
 <pre>

 </pre>